Joey Votto Player Props: Reds vs. Brewers

-The Cincinnati Reds, including Joey Votto (batting .182 in his past 10 games, with two home runs, five walks and five RBI), battle starting pitcher Corbin Burnes and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+The Cincinnati Reds and Joey Votto, who went 2-for-4 with a double, a home run and three RBI last time out, battle Colin Rea and the Milwaukee Brewers at American Family Field, Saturday at 4:10 PM ET.

-In his previous appearance, he went 1-for-2 with an RBI against the Nationals.
+In his most recent appearance, he collected two extra-base hits (2-for-4 with a double, a home run and three RBI) against the Brewers.

 Joey Votto Game Info & Props vs. the Brewers